Models#

 from minestudio.models.base_policy import MinePolicy

-class MyConditionFreePolicy(MinePolicy):
+class MySimpleMarkovPolicy(MinePolicy):

-def __init__(self, hiddim, action_space=None) -> None:
+def __init__(self, hiddim, action_space=None, image_size=(64, 64), image_channels=3) -> None:

 self.net = nn.Sequential(

-nn.Linear(128*128*3, hiddim),
+nn.Linear(self.feature_dim, hiddim),

 nn.ReLU(),